israeloriente/orinette/README.md

  ```sh
  node testC01.ts
  ```
+## Demo
 https://user-images.githubusercontent.com/31784632/125485709-34977909-a9a9-4936-b3d6-12e4c6e41030.mp4

+***Trying to test an exercise that doesn't work?
+Try doing a "git pull", maybe your version is not up to date :)***

 <!-- CONTRIBUTING -->
 ## Contributing

-Any contribution is welcome, the code is very dirty and was made by someone who never did this before, if you also think you don't know, try to follow these steps to do it together, the comments and outputs are in Portuguese :) let's honor the 42 LISBON **greatly appreciated**.
+Any contribution is welcome, the code is very dirty and was made by someone who never did this before, if you also think you don't know, try to follow these steps to do it together, the comments and outputs are in Portuguese, **let's honor the 42 LISBON :)**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)